xonq/tutorials/annotationPipeline.md

 <br />

-#### I have checked these and none of them fit my error.
+#### None of these fit my error.
-If none of these fit your issues, please contact Zach.
+Computing is a lot of troubleshooting and you can only learn how to overcome those errors on your own if you familiarize yourself with interpreting the errors, tracing back the error to the source, and researching solutions.
+Please give an effort to solve your issues on your own.
+If you cannot find a solution, please contact Zach.
 Most, if not all, commands have been verified to be correct on here; however, there could be a cryptic issue I can help you work out.

 ## CREDIT
 Flowchart originally authored by Kelsey Scott and Emile Gluck-Thaler; modified by Zachary Konkel from Maker to Funannotate and Orthofiller